Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it searches for various Spotify entities (tracks, albums, artists, etc.), using a specific verb 'Search'.
-It distinguishes from sibling tools that are for specific actions like getting a single item or modifying playlists.
+The description clearly states the tool searches for various Spotify content types (tracks, albums, etc.), using specific verb 'Search for'.
+It distinguishes from sibling 'get_*' tools that retrieve specific items by ID.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.